Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Proof of Theorem

 \section{Proof of Theorem \ref{thm:sigVacuity}}

-In this section, we will prove that any MITL (STL) \yhl{$\varphi\in\Phi$}, which contains a disjunction operation ($\vee$) in NNF can be vacuously satisfied.
-In other words, we will prove that any timed trace (signal) which satisfies \yhl{$\varphi$} will be considered \yhl{as a} vacuous timed trace (signal) according to Algorithm \ref{alg:litOcRe}.
+In this section, we will prove that any MITL (STL) $\varphi\in\Phi$, which contains a disjunction operation ($\vee$) in NNF can be satisfied \yhl{by partially covering signals.} In other words, we will prove that any timed trace (signal) which satisfies $\varphi$ will be considered as a \yhl{partially covering} timed trace (signal) according to Algorithm \ref{alg:litOcRe}.
 Without loss of generality we assume that both operands of disjunction are not constant.
-This is because if one of the operands \yhl{is} equivalent to $\top$ or $\perp$, \yhl{then} the disjunction \yhl{can be} semantically \yhl{removed} as follows $\psi\vee\top\equiv\top$ or $\psi\vee\perp\equiv\psi$ for any MITL (STL) $\psi$.
+This is because if one of the operands is equivalent to $\top$ or $\perp$, then the disjunction can be semantically removed as follows $\psi\vee\top\equiv\top$ or $\psi\vee\perp\equiv\psi$ for any MITL (STL) $\psi$.

-\yhl{Let us consider a the vacuous} timed trace (signal) returned by Algorithm \ref{alg:litOcRe}.
-If there exist $\varphi_i\in\Phi$ and $l\in litOccur(\varphi_i)$ such that the timed trace $\tss$ satisfies $\varphi_i[l\leftarrow\perp]$, then $\tss$ will be reported as \yhl{a} vacuous timed trace (signal).
+Let us consider a the \yhl{partially covering} timed trace (signal) returned by Algorithm \ref{alg:litOcRe}.
+If there exist $\varphi_i\in\Phi$ and $l\in litOccur(\varphi_i)$ such that the timed trace $\tss$ satisfies $\varphi_i[l\leftarrow\perp]$, then $\tss$ will be reported as a \yhl{partially covering} timed trace (signal).
 Recall that we assume that $\Phi$ is a conjunction of MITL specifications according to Equation (\ref{eq:conjunction}).
-We also assume that the conjunct \yhl{$\varphi_i\in\Phi$ is the MITL subformula} that contains the disjunction operation.
+We also assume that the conjunct $\varphi_i\in\Phi$ is the MITL subformula that contains the disjunction operation.
 Namely, that $\psi=\psi_1\vee\psi_2$ is a subformula of $\varphi_i$.